askupasoftware/wp-dynamic-css/README.md

 ## Dynamic CSS Syntax

-The only difference between regular CSS syntax and the dynamic CSS syntax is that the latter allows you to use variables with the syntax `$my_variable_name`.
+This library allows you to use special CSS syntax that is similar to regular CSS syntax with added support for variables with the syntax `$my_variable_name`.
+Since these variables are replaced by values during run time (when the page loads), files that are using this syntax are therefore called **dynamic CSS** files.
 Any variable in the dynamic CSS file is replaced by a value that is retrieved by a custom 'value callback' function.

+A **dynamic CSS** file will look exactly like a regular CSS file, only with variables.
 For example:

 ```css
 body {